Erincutku007/mico/README.md

 An FPGA wrapper that involves an AXI lite interface for communication is included.
 # I have resorted to the following solution Because the Brams need 2 cycles for write and read operations.
 A clock with twice the frequency of the core is connected to the BRAM.
 This eliminated the need for handshakes in the fetch stage.
 Also since two frequencies are divisible by a whole number, there is no need for synchronizers to handle the clock domain crossings.

+PS: the core is named after my dog.